[Today’s photo for Day 5 of the 365 Days Project is Serena Kovalosky working in her outside studio.]

 After spending 18 years in the corporate world, I traded power suits for paint-spattered jeans and stuffy board rooms for an airy artist’s studio.
-This next reason why I love being an artist may have more to do with the fact that I’m female than an artist.
-But here it is, anyway.
+There’s a sense of freedom in wearing comfortable clothes and being surrounded by things that inspire you every day.

-When I left the corporate world to become a full-time artist, the very first thing I did was throw away my nylons.
+When I left the corporate world in the late nineties to become a full-time artist, the very first thing I did was throw away my nylons.
 (Yes, we still wore nylons in those days.)
 Then I got rid of all my corporate-looking suits.
 And I reveled in the fact that I could wear anything I wanted in my studio.
 Or wear nothing at all.
-(I did try that once, just to see.
-It did nothing for my creativity and I ended up with paint and plaster in unmentionable places.)

 The 365 Days Project